Civlac/SRWLED-Wiki/Running-Sound-Reactive-WLED.md

 1. Enter the password, the default is "wled1234"
 1. Once connected, you should automatically be re-directed to your LED strip
 1. If not, open up a browser and navigate to 4.3.2.1

+## Configure a bootup effects sequence

+1. From the main screen, click on "TO THE CONTROLS!"
+1. Select the "Effects" tab.
+1. Select an effect mode, i.e. "Bpm".
+1. Adjust overall brightness, speed and intensity/fade rate.
+1. Select the "Colors" tab.
+1. Select one of the palettes, such as "Beach".
+1. Select the "Favorites" tab.
+1. Select the "Saving mode" checkbox.
+1. Save to slot "1".
+1. Check the "Preset" cycle.
+1. Select the Config cog at the top right of the application display.
+1. Select "LED Preference".
+1. Check "Set current preset cycle setting as boot default" checkbox.
+1. Click on "Save" at the bottom of the screen.

+## Reset the device

+1. Log in to the device.
+If you cannot log in, then you need to Reflash the device, which may default to AP mode
+1. Select the Config cog at the top right of the application display
+1. Select "Security and Updates"
+1. Check "Factory reset"
+1. Click on "Save & reboot"
+1. Reverts to the initial AP Mode and all other settings are gone